amannn/next-query-params/README.md

 Please refer to the usage of [`use-query-params`](https://www.npmjs.com/package/use-query-params).
 This library configures the provider for usage with Next.js and additionally re-exports all modules from `use-query-params` for convenience.

-Note that unlike `use-query-params`, this library has all dependencies included and compiled to support IE11.

 ```jsx
 import {useQueryParam, StringParam, withDefault} from 'next-query-params';